microsoft/ignite-learning-paths/ops/ops40/README.md

     Image:          ttacr5iny4v2wygm3k.azurecr.io/cart.api:1818
 ```

-**Part 2:** Add Unit Test
+**Add Unit Test**

-Add the following stage to the pipeline, click save, which will start a new run.
+1. Add the following stage to the pipeline, click save, which will start a new run.

 ```
 - stage: test